MARTIMM/raku-mongodb-driver/docs/content-docs/design/uri-options.md

 * [ ] `w`; Default write concern "w" field for the client

 * [ ] `waitQueueTimeoutMS`; NOTE: This option is deprecated in favor of timeoutMS.
-Amount of time spent attempting to check out a connection from a server's connection pool before timing out
+Amount of time spent attempting to check out a connection from a server's connection pool before timing out.
+This driver has not yet processed this option and therefore, because of this deprecation, never will.

 * [ ] `wTimeoutMS`; NOTE: This option is deprecated in favor of timeoutMS.
-Default write concern "wtimeout" field for the client
+Default write concern "wtimeout" field for the client.
+This driver has not yet processed this option and therefore, because of this deprecation, never will.

 * [ ] `zlibCompressionLevel`; Specifies the level of compression when using zlib to compress wire protocol messages; -1 signifies the default level, 0 signifies no compression, 1 signifies the fastest speed, and 9 signifies the best compression